-Cash flows provided by operating activities of \$32.2 million in fiscal 2004 consisted primarily of: net loss of \$4.6 million; net non-cash charges of \$42.4 million relating to depreciation and amortization of \$21.1 million, interest expense related to make whole premium charge of \$17.9 million associated with the early repayment of the senior secured notes and \$3.4 million of other non-cash charges; and a decrease in cash flows of \$5.6 million associated with the changes in operating assets and liabilities is primarily due to an increase in propane inventory as a result of building our inventory for the peak heating season and an increase in accounts receivable due to acquisition related growth, the seasonal nature of the business and increased wholesale volumes, offset by an increase in accounts payable due to propane purchases and an increase in net assets from price risk management activities which is consistent with the increase in wholesale inventory.
-Cash flows provided by operating activities of \$34.4 million in fiscal 2003 consisted primarily of: net income of \$13.5 million; net non-cash charges of \$16.2 million, principally related to depreciation and amortization of \$13.8 million and \$2.4 million of other non-cash charges; and \$4.7 million associated with the changes in operating assets and liabilities, including net liabilities from price risk management activities.
+Cash flows provided by operating activities of \$32.2 million in fiscal 2004 consisted primarily of: net loss of \$4.6 million; net non-cash charges of \$42.4 million relating to depreciation and amortization of \$21.1 million, interest expense related to make whole premium charge of \$17.9 million associated with the early repayment of the senior secured notes and \$3.4 million of other non-cash charges; and a decrease in cash flows of \$5.6 million associated with the changes in operating assets and liabilities, including net liabilities from price risk management activities.
+The cash used in the changes in operating assets and liabilities is primarily due to an increase in propane inventory as a result of building our inventory for the peak heating season and an increase in accounts receivable due to acquisition related growth, the seasonal nature of the business and increased wholesale volumes, offset by an increase in accounts payable due to propane purchases and an increase in net assets from price risk management activities which is consistent with the increase in wholesale inventory.
+Cash flows provided by operating activities of \$34.4 million in fiscal 2003 consisted primarily of: net income of \$13.5 million; net non-cash charges of \$16.2 million, principally related to depreciation and amortization of \$13.8 million and \$2.4 million of other non-cash charges; and \$4.7 million associated with the changes in operating assets and liabilities from price risk management activities.
 The cash provided by the changes in operating assets and liabilities is primarily due to a decrease in propane inventory resulting from our decision to reduce physical position in our wholesale operations due to higher propane costs, and an increase in accounts payable due primarily to acquisition related growth.
-These changes were partially offset by the effects of working capital used by the reduction in price risk management liabilities, consistent with the reduction in wholesale propane inventories, and an increase in accounts receivable related to the growth of our retail and wholesale operations.
+These changes were partially offset by the effects of working capital used by the reduction in price risk management liabilities, consistent with the reduction in wholesale propane inventories, and an increase in accounts recei